Sony FE 400mm f/2.8 GM OSS Sample Image Gallery - Amateur Photographer

 For more information about the new Sony FE 400mm f/2.8 GM OSS read our recent news story.

-The selection of sample images below were taken with the lens coupled to the Sony Alpha 9.
-Simply click on where it says ‘view the full-size image here’ to inspect the photographs in closer detail.
+Our selection of sample images were taken with the lens coupled to the Sony Alpha 9.

 Sony FE 400mm f/2.8 GM OSS Sample Image 1